racket/rhombus/rhombus/0000-rhombus.md

 #"a byte string"
 ```

-Comments are C-style:
+Comments are C-style, but block comments are nestable:

 ```
 // This is a line comment

 /* This is a multiline
-   comment that continues
+   comment that /* continues */
    on further lines */
 ```